 JavaScript

-JavaScript can be also harnessed to perform subtler operations as well.
-For example, clicking on a checkbox in a form may prompt the showing of another pop-up that asks you a different question.
+JavaScript can also be used to perform subtler operations.
+For example, clicking a checkbox in a form may prompt a pop-up that asks you a different question.
 To that end, JavaScript can provide you with additional functionalities that otherwise wouldn’t be available by using only the base versions of HTML and CSS.

 Thirdly, JavaScript can adapt to user activity and introduce dynamic changes to the website later.
-All of this is possible without the need to reload the entire page.
-The user experience becomes seamless, faster and far more visually appealing, while the dynamic nature of the website helps to reduce the bounce rate and keeps your visitors longer on the site.
+All of this is possible without reloading the entire page.
+The user experience becomes seamless, faster, and far more visually appealing, while the website's dynamic nature helps reduce bounce rate and keep visitors on the site longer.

-Finally, JavaScript also leverages the power of AJAX.
+Finally, JavaScript also leverages AJAX.
 In software development, AJAX refers to Asynchronous JavaScript and XML.
 AJAX is a set of multiple tools, solutions and development techniques that uses multiple web technologies to create asynchronous web applications.
-In simple terms, it can be thought of as functionality that allows a web page to communicate with a web server without the server having to reload the page.
+In simple terms, it is functionality that allows a web page to communicate with a web server without the server having to reload the page.

-Take for example a list of events that exist on a page.
-Let’s assume that these events are sorted by month, type of event, and price.
-By changing the filter to prioritize the type of events (instead of showing the most recent ones), a signal shows up that triggers an operation in the background to update the listing without reloading the page.
+Take, for example, a list of events that exist on a page.
+Let’s assume these events are sorted by month, event type, and price.
+By changing the filter to prioritize event type (instead of showing the most recent ones), a signal is sent that triggers a background operation to update the listing without reloading the page.
 The user stays exactly where they were, the page doesn’t stutter, and the overall experience ends up being much more pleasant than otherwise.

 Some popular Javascript frameworks aimed toward frontend development are listed below.